Run benchmark comparisons

 Above and below benchmark

-This option uses color-coding to indicate if a value is above or below the benchmark.
-You can select a benchmark and set the difference type as either Percentage or Raw value.
+This option uses color-coding to indicate whether a value is above or below the benchmark.

 Quantiles

 This option groups the values by quantile.
 By default, this option uses four quantiles.
 You can set the number of quantiles.
-The minimum number of quantiles is two, and the maximum number of quantiles is ten.
+The minimum number of quantiles is 2, and the maximum number of quantiles is 10.

 Highlight extremes